Brush & Tree Collection

 • Christmas Day

-If a holiday falls on the weekend, the Commission will not be closed.
+If a holiday falls on the weekend, not Monday - Thursday, the Commission will not be closed and your services will occur on your scheduled collection day.